 Unlike Atmel’s Flash, which is only good to 10k cycles (if you’re lucky) and has a short retention lifetime (10 years?), Freescale’s Flash, like much of Microchip’s, is good to 100k cycles and has a retention of more like 100 years.
-This might not sound like a big deal, esp for hobbyists, but philosophically I find it unappealing to use something so obsolescent as Atmel’s chips.
+This might not sound like a big deal, especially for hobbyists, but philosophically I find it unappealing to use something so obsolescent as Atmel’s chips.

 A feature that is here in the “pro” column but also has a dark underside.
 Since RAM and Flash exist in the same memory map, it’s possible to execute code out of RAM – and in fact it is necessary to do so when executing code to program the Flash.
-Code in RAM make several things possible:
+Code in RAM makes several things possible:

 - self-modifying code

 - “specialised code”, generated on the fly on the target

 - nice interactive development – ie, the ability to define and execute new bits of code while “online” with the target

 This is an attractive feature, especially if you’re going to use Freescale’s development software, which can take full advantage of it.

 Basically, every S08 part – even the lowliest 8 pin part – has not only a background debug mode (BDM) single-pin interface (which can be used to Flash empty parts, to reprogram parts, and to debug running code!) but also a tiny built-in in-circuit emulater (ICE).
 There are two code breakpoints and one data watchpoint available in hardware, with sophisticated chaining available between two of them.
 There is also an 8 entry trace buffer, allowing the capture of address and data bus values.

 Considering how “low-end” some of these parts are, this is quite a stunning feature.